NoraCodes/fives/README.md

 frequency control.
 It can oscillate as quickly as 9 Hz and as slowly as 0.1Hz (once every 10 seconds) with a duty cycle around 66%.

+The UNI/BI toggle transposes the waveform from 0v to 10v (default) to -5v to 5v (BI mode).

 ### Fives Astable C

 The Fives Astable C is a voltage-controlled audio-rate oscillator which extends the slimmer,